cturpn/Operating-System-Writeup/operating-system/OS-components/kernel.md

 ## Process Management
 A process is a running instance of a program.
 The OS must allocate resources to processes and enable them to share and exchange information, while protecting the allocated resources from other processes.
 Additionally, the OS is responsible for secure synchronization among processes.
-The OS maintains a data structure for each process, describing its state, ownership, assigned resources and scheduling priority.
-This data structure is also known as the process control block (PCB).
+The OS maintains a data structure called the process control block(PCB) for each process, containing:
+ - its state
+ - ownership
+ - assigned resources
+ - scheduling priority
+ - Parent process pointer
+ - Process ID (PID)
+ - Privileges

 This data structure is the heart of process management.
 Process management is responsible for:
  - Creation & termination of processes